yearn/yearn-devdocs/versioned_docs/version-0.4.2/process-and-procedures/operations.md

 # Operations procedures

+These operations might be needed at any point in time.

 ## Revoking a strategy with normal migration

 Let's say we found a problem in one of the strategies and we want to return all funds.
 There are two ways of doing it.